Charles E W Bean, Diaries, AWM38 3DRL 606/40/1 - February - March 1916 - Part 4

 Chief of Staff.
 Robertson was

-a private soldier once &
+a private soldier once; &

-from the moment that he came
+from / moment tt he came

 in a different order